-This is where after you have established your base using all the tactics above, you tap into the power of paid ads.
-Using both search engines and social media advertisements to get in front of your potential customers can help you get in front of shoppers.
+If you have a budget to spare, tap into the power of paid ads.
+Use both search engines and social media advertisements to get in front of your potential customers’ search.

-If you’re not sure where to begin, we actually recommend starting with one channel for your paid ad campaigns.
-Then slowly work your way up to experiment with others, noting down which one brings better traffic to your storefront.
+If you’re not sure where to begin, we recommend starting with the best-converting organic traffic channel.
+Then slowly work your way up to experiment with others, noting down which one brings more valuable traffic to your storefront.

 The idea is not just to get traffic onto your store, so make sure your ads: